Zamboanga Peninsula Polytechnic State University: History

 Mr. Lionel R. Villavieja, is the last Superintendent of the college and is the first president of the Zamboanga City State Polytechnic College, his appointment was approved on September 13, 2002.

 Dr. Nora M. Ponce became the second president of the College on January 13, 2009.
 During her term, more curricular programs were offered.
 Among these are: Bachelor of Science in Hotel and Restaurant Management, Bachelor of Science in Civil Engineering, Bachelor of Science in Information Technology and Bachelor of Science in Development Communication.
 It was also during her stint as president that several infra projects were built including the ZCSPC Gymnasium.
 The quest towards becoming a university had also begun under her term.

 The third and current president – Dr. Nelson P. Cabral assumed office on May 5, 2017.
 His administration prioritizes the development and enhancement of the engineering and technology programs of the college with massive procurement of laboratory equipment in engineering, science and technology as part of its vision to become one of the best polytechnic schools in the country.
 Infrastructure projects for the improvement of the school's facilities are on the pipeline as part of its priority projects along with many other programs and projects all geared towards inevitably becoming a university.

-In April 2021, Commission on Higher Education Region Office IX approved its conversion into State University.
-The third State University in Zamboanga Peninsula.
+In April 2021, the Commission on Higher Education Region Office IX approved the transformation of the Zamboanga City State Polytechnic College into a State University, officially named the Zamboanga Peninsula Polytechnic State University (ZPPSU), marking a significant milestone for education in the Zamboanga Peninsula.
+This development represents the region's third State University, bolstering the availability of higher education opportunities for the local population.